QuentinGlaude/CraterNet/README.md

 You also have access to the training data used via the CSV file containing all required information to download the crater patches to train a supervised model designed to recognize craters

-The images of Lunar Scenes can be downloaded free-of-charge on the Lunar Orbital Data Explorer : https://goo.gl/7j8CjM
+The NAC CDR images of Lunar Scenes can be downloaded free-of-charge on the Lunar Orbital Data Explorer (https://goo.gl/7j8CjM) and the ortho-rectified images can be found on this link : https://goo.gl/qivZYt